How to Wire a Dryer Motor for Other Uses and DIY Projects (4-Step Guide)

 If the motor is still in the dryer, unplug the dryer and sever the cord-bearing connection at the back of the dryer.
 Disconnect the wires from the screws.

-The blue wire goes through the switch and into the motor.
-The switch is attached to an idler pulley which is designed to hit the switch to shut everything off and protect the belt from coming off or breaking.
+• The blue wire goes through the switch and into the motor.
+The switch is attached to an idler pulley designed to hit the switch to shut everything off and protect the belt from coming off or breaking.

-Again, the blue wires are attached to another set of connectors which can be another set of safety switches.
+• Again, the blue wires are attached to another set of connectors, usually another set of safety switches.

 Step 3: Connect Another Device to The Motor